Simulating the hydraulic behavior of the interior of a building

 )

-The function returns a list with four slots for four data.frames:
+The function returns a list of five matrices:

 - evolution of floodwater depth in each room